jeff-adkisson/swe-3643-spring-2024/project/README.md

 Your finished project will include:

--  A public team GitHub repository.
+-  A URL to your public team GitHub repository.
--  Working source code for your Calculator web application.
+-  Working source code for your Calculator web application checked into your public team GitHub repository.
 Your source code will include *all assets necessary* to compile and execute your project.
 Every semester someone submits a single class or is missing large blocks of essential code or that is full of compiler errors.
 Do not be that person.
 Working code is what software engineers produce.

+   IMPORTANT: Code that will not compile will automatically reduce your project score by 25% or more (depending on severity).
 -  Working unit tests providing 100% coverage of all Calculator logic (some methods require multiple tests to test all requirements, such as division to check both the division function and detecting division by zero).
 All unit tests will be written using the [AAA pattern](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) and follow the [`UnitOfWork_StateUnderTest_ExpectedBehavior` naming convention](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html).
--  Working end-to-end Playwright tests testing various Calculator user interface functions including several single and double operand functions, the clear function, not a number conditions, and invalid input.
+-  Working end-to-end Playwright tests testing various Calculator user interface functions including several single and double operand functions, the clear function, "not a number" conditions, and invalid input.
 All end to end tests will be written using the [AAA pattern](https://medium.com/@pjbgf/title-testing-code-ocd-and-the-aaa-pattern-df453975ab80) and follow the [`UnitOfWork_StateUnderTest_ExpectedBehavior` naming convention](https://osherove.com/blog/2005/4/3/naming-standards-for-unit-tests.html).
--  A detailed README.md that explains the environment configuration and how execute your Calculator web application and tests from the command line.
+-  A detailed README.md written in Markdown that explains the environment configuration and steps to execute your Calculator web application and tests from the command line.
 This file will also include a link to your final video presentation.
 -  A video presentation checked into your team GitHub repository or hosted on YouTube/Vimeo that  demonstrates your completed application, unit tests, and 100% coverage in your IDE.

 ### Grading

 I will grade your project between the submission date and the day final grades are due.
 This will be a significant effort, so please do not submit late if you can avoid it (plus your grade will suffer as well).

-This project is 25% of your semester grade, so it is essential that you give it appropriate time and effort.
+This project is 25% of your semester grade, so it is essential that you yourself enough time to complete it.

-I also will remind you that your final grade can only be one letter grade higher than your project, so if you do poorly on the project, you will do poorly overall.
+Your final grade can only be one letter grade higher than your project.
+If you do poorly on the project, you will do poorly overall.

-My recommendation is to focus on doing an outstanding project and do not worry about the grade.
 If your project meets the requirements in this document, not only will you receive a top score, but you will have earned valuable expertise and enhanced your GitHub repository with a great looking project.

 ### Collaboration